yopdog/test22/Liberland-constitution.md

 * **§VI.4.** The enforcement of Bills passed by the Assembly shall remain exclusivily the responsibilaty of the Cantons and the people of the Free Republic of Liberland.
 * **§VI.5.** The United Cantons Assembly shall facilitate the registration of Cantons.
 * **§VI.6.** The Assembly shall consist of thirty Assembly Representatives, representing their respective Cantons
  * **§VI.6(1)** Each Canton shall be in charge of choosing it's own Representatives.
-The number of Representatives sent by each Canton shall be proportional to the number of Citizans that hold membership in each of the registered Cantons.
+The number of Representatives sent by each Canton shall be proportional to the number of votes for each of the registered Cantons.
  * **§VI.6(2)** The Representation of Cantons in the Assembly shall be renewed once every four years.
  * **§VI.6(3)** Should any Assembly Representative step down or become incapable of participating, a supplementary Representative shall be provided by his Canton.